roussadorodrigo/DeskClock/README.md

 08/10/2025

 ## End Date:
-...
+In Development

 ## Brief Description:
-A desk clock that shows the current time, room temperature, has an alarm function ...
+A desk clock that displays the current time, room temperature, and features an alarm function.
+Built using the Xiao ESP32-S3 microcontroller with DS3231 RTC module for accurate timekeeping and an OLED display for clear visualization.
 ## Hardware Used:
-Xiao ESP32-S3 Microcontroller
+- **Microcontroller:** Xiao ESP32-S3
-RTC (real time clock) DS3231
+- **Real-Time Clock:** DS3231 RTC Module
-OLED LCD Display 1315 Drive Chip - 128*64 Pixels
+- **Display:** OLED LCD 128x64 pixels (SSD1315 Drive Chip)
 ## Software Used:
 Arduino IDE

 ## Notes:
+_Project currently in initial development phase._